Paliverse/DualSenseX/README.md

     * To install, double-click `HidHideMSI.msi` and follow the instructions presented.
     * **MAKE SURE YOU REBOOT TO TAKE EFFECT**

-Once thats done, the DualSense Controller should auto connect to the App.
+Once that's  done, the DualSense Controller should auto connect to the App.

 ## **Features:**
 - Support for 20+ Languages
-- Self updating App, I will always strive to make the experience easy and hassle free
+- Self updating App, I will always strive to make the experience easy and hassle-free
 - Launch App with Windows Startup
 - Speaker/Headphone Jack audio (USB ONLY)
-- Test out the controller to make sure all the buttons and joysticks function as inteded
+- Test out the controller to make sure all the buttons and joysticks function as intended
-- Get Battery life status of controller (Connecting throught USB cable will show 100% needs to be tweaked)
+- Get Battery life status of controller (Connecting through  USB cable will show 100% needs to be tweaked)
 - Configure Controller LED to your liking
 - Test out different Adaptive Trigger Modes and controller vibration
 - See a list of supported games in the "Games" Tab (Work in progress)
-- Game doesnt support controller?
-Map keyboard button clicks to controller buttons to simulate key pressess.
+- Game doesn't  support controller?
+Map keyboard button clicks to controller buttons to simulate key presses.
 - Auto connect controller when app launches, with ability to also kill steam if it's running.
 - Change between different hand selected backgrounds for the App
 - Dark and Light Mode